Ryan McMahon Player Props: Rockies vs. Nationals

 Ryan McMahon At The Plate

-- McMahon has three doubles, a home run and three walks while batting .182.
+- McMahon has three doubles, a home run and three walks while hitting .192.

-- In four of six games this year, McMahon got a hit, but only one each time.

-- He has gone deep in one of six games, and in 4% of his plate appearances.
+- McMahon has a hit in five of seven games played this year (71.4%), but zero multi-hit games.

-- McMahon has driven in a run twice this season, but just one in each of those games.
+- McMahon has picked up an RBI twice this year, but just one in each of those games.

 - He has scored a run in two games this season, but just one run each time.